-RESEARCH AND DEVELOPMENT - Research and development activities charged to operations amounted to approximately \$766,000, in 2010 and \$1.559.000 in 2009.
+RESEARCH AND DEVELOPMENT - Research and development activities charged to operations amounted to approximately \$900,000 in fiscal 2011 and \$766,000 in fiscal 2010.

-ADVERTISING COSTS - Advertising costs included within selling, general and administrative expenses in the accompanying consolidated statements of operations were approximately \$57,000 in 2010 and \$130,000 in 2009.
+ADVERTISING COSTS - Advertising costs included within selling, general and administrative expenses in the accompanying consolidated statements of operations were approximately \$60,000 in 2011 and \$57,000 in 2010.
 Such costs are expensed as incurred.

 INCOME TAXES - The Company operates as a C Corporation under the Internal Revenue Code of 1986, as amended (the "Code").
 Amounts provided for income tax expense are based on income reported for financial statement purposes and do not necessarily represent amounts currently payable under tax laws.
-Deferred income tax assets and liabilities are computed annually for differences between the financial statement and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
+Deferred income tax assets and liabilities are computed annually for differences between the financial statements and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 As changes in tax laws or rates are enacted, deferred income tax assets and liabilities are adjusted through the provision for income taxes.
-The differences relate principally to different methods used for depreciation for income tax purposes, net operating losses, capitalization requirements of the Code, allowances for doubtful accounts and inventory valuation methods, unauthorized transactions, warranty reserves, and other income tax related carryforwards.
+The differences relate principally to different methods used for depreciation for income tax purposes, net operating losses, capitalization requirements of the Code, allowances for doubtful accounts, inventory valuation methods, unauthorized transactions, warranty reserves, and other income tax related carryforwards.
 Valuation allowances are established when necessary to reduce deferred income tax assets to the amount expected to be realized.

-EARNINGS (LOSS) PER COMMON SHARE - Earnings (loss) per common share is calculated under the provisions of Topic 260 in the Accounting Standards Codification which provides for calculation of "basic" and "diluted" earnings per share.
-Basic earnings (loss) per common share includes no dilution and is computed by dividing net income (loss) by the weighted average common shares outstanding for the period.
-Diluted earnings (loss) per common share reflect the potential dilution of securities that could share in the earnings of an entity.
+INCOME (LOSS) PER COMMON SHARE - Income (loss) per common share is calculated under the provisions of Topic 260 in the Accounting Standards Codification which provides for calculation of "basic" and "diluted" income per share.
+Basic income (loss) per common share includes no dilution and is computed by dividing net income (loss) by the weighted average common shares outstanding for the period.
+Diluted income (loss) per common share reflect the potential dilution of securities that could share in the earnings of an entity.